makrai/notes/tandon23-value-semeval.md

     (System2), 0.31 (ablation on System1) and 0.33 (ablation on System1) on the
     main dataset, the Nahj al-Balagha dataset, and the New York Times dataset.

-# 2 Background The data made available by the organisers comprises of
+# 2 Background.
+The data made available by the organisers

 * a main dataset and three supplementary datasets, namely, Zhihu, Nahj al-Balagha and The New York Times dataset.
 The